BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 His wife ran a well-funded community center, helping other displaced families find their footing.
 She wore fine clothes now, ate well, and smiled more often.

-The Congolese government treated them like royalty—honored guests who represented the sacrifice that changed the world.
+The Congolese government treated them like royalty-honored guests who represented the sacrifice that changed the world.

 They never forgot Commander Haoyu Zhang.
 They built a monument to him in the city center.